 - Indexing: what they find is stored in Google's index - its "library".

-- Ranking: for each search, the algorithm picks and orders the most useful, trustworthy, and fast results.
+- Ranking: for each search, the algorithm picks and orders the most useful, trustworthy and fast results.

 SEO helps at all three stages: getting found, being understood, being preferred.
+Without crawlable pages and clear answers, even a beautiful site stays invisible.

 The 4 Pillars of SEO